encodis/gametables/README.md

 - Overall headers and footers (possible as template files)
 - Warning of overwriting existing variables, with option to allow/deny?
 - For lookup tables, check ranges are consistent
-- Functionality to set up a library of files, then roll a table by name (not file itself)
-- More formatting options, ideally for input to something like Pandoc
+- More formatting options, ideally for input to something like Pandoc?
+Or test have HTML header/footer